codywirthses/umap-backend/README.md

 For production, make sure to:
 1. Change the `SECRET_KEY` in the `.env` file to a secure random string
 2. Configure proper CORS settings in the `.env` file
 3. Set up HTTPS for secure communication
+4. Use a strong password for your PostgreSQL user
+5. Configure PostgreSQL to only accept connections from trusted sources